NagiLabaki/F1-Strategy-Optimization/README.md

 - LapNumber²: captures nonlinear performance drop due to tire degradation.

 This initial experiments achieved R² ≈ 0.67, capturing much of the lap-time variability while highlighting areas for model improvement.

+NEED TO ADD NNs, random forest, and summary.